sashakraeva/ASV_ROS2/README.md

 - Inside Gazebo click on the right top corner three dots and type Key Publisher
 - Press play in left down corner
-- Press up arrow on your keypad
+- Press arrow on your keypad

 This will make our robot move